caadams4/Auth-React-Firebase/README.md

-# React - Firebase authenication boilerplate
+# React - Firebase authentication boilerplate

 This authenication page can be used for a signup/signin system.